AnnaLangner/Single-deck-blackjack/README.md

-This is simple Blackjack app based on JavaScript, HTML, CSS and free API https://deckofcardsapi.com/.
+This is simple Blackjack app based on TypeScript, HTML, CSS and free API https://deckofcardsapi.com/.